Solving Parameterized Polynomial Systems with Decomposable Projections: Computing a fiber of a decomposable projection

 \subsection{Elementary examples}

-\begin{example} Following up on Ex. \ref{ex:first}, consider the curve $\cC$ defined by $x^{2000}-2x^{1000}+t$.
-The branch locus for the projection $\pi:\cC\to\Pt$ consists of two points: $t=0$ and $t=1$.
+\begin{example} Following up on Example \ref{ex:first}, consider the curve $\cC\subset\CC^2$ defined by $z^{2000}-2z^{1000}+u$.
+The branch locus for the projection $\pi:\cC\to\CC$ consists of two points: $u=0$ and $u=1$.
 The critical locus can be written as the intersection of two ideals:

-Let $\gamma_0,\gamma_1$ denote loops based at a general point of $\Pt$ that encircle $t=0,t=1$.
+Let $\gamma_0,\gamma_1$ denote loops based at a general point of $\CC$ that encircle $u=0$ and $u=1$ respectively.
 These loops induce the following two permutations:

 From this set of generators, one sees the Galois group $\cG_\pi$ is imprimitive: the odd and even numbered solutions form two nontrivial blocks.
 Indeed, note that the odd (even) numbered solutions are permuted amongst themselves or are taken to even (odd) numbered solutions. \end{example}